-Commitments made by the College and the collective responsibilities assumed by each chapter are defined in this Recognition Policy.
-As in other instances, the University will provide support services for fraternities and sororities as they enhance the educational experience of students.
+Commitments made by the university and the collective responsibilities assumed by each chapter are defined in this Recognition Policy.
+As in other instances, the university will provide support services for fraternities and sororities as they enhance the educational experience of students.

-It is expected that each fraternity and sorority will have a sponsoring body which is a legal corporation external to the College.
+Each fraternity and sorority will have a sponsoring body, a legal corporation external to the university.
 Any changes in the status of recognition from sponsoring agency must be reported to the Center for Student Leadership & Involvement immediately.
-Membership is to be determined locally within the College's nondiscrimination and affirmative action policies, although chapters may be single sex under Title IX.
+Membership is to be determined locally within the university's nondiscrimination and affirmative action policies, although chapters may be single sex under Title IX.

-Recognition of a student organization does not imply the University's sponsorship of, control over, or responsibility for the activities of the organization; nor does recognition authorize the organization to act on behalf of the University.
+Recognition of a student organization does not imply the university's sponsorship of control over, or responsibility for the activities of the organization; nor does recognition authorize the organization to act on behalf of the university.

-If a chapter requests University recognition upon completing a disciplinary suspension term, the chapter must develop a Chapter Improvement Plan (CIP) which outlines all corrective actions that the chapter has taken since the group was suspended.
+If a chapter requests university recognition upon completing a disciplinary suspension term, the chapter must develop a Chapter Improvement Plan (CIP) which outlines all corrective actions that the chapter has taken since the group was suspended.
 Additional requirements may apply depending on the terms of the suspension at the discretion of the Center for Student Leadership & Involvement.